sarahMASHMOUSHI/Neonatal-Development-Complexity/README.md

     Important: calc_PCIst.py must be available and executed/imported before running scripts 1.2 – 1.4.

-2. Figures
-    This folder contains scripts used to reproduce the figures from the manuscript:
+2. Figures: folder contains scripts used to reproduce the figures from the manuscript:

     2.1 figure_2A_2C.py
         - Scatter plots of complexity vs. gestational age